Deleterious effects of road salt on Lake Champlain’s resident cryptid, Champ

 Running along the Adirondacks’ eastern border, 125 mile-long Lake Champlain contains about 6.8 trillion gallons of water, and was once (if only briefly) considered to be a Great Lake.
 It is approximately 12 miles at its widest and reaches a depth of 400 feet.
 And of course, it is home to Champ, a lake monster who has resided in these cold fresh waters for hundreds, if not thousands of years.
 However, new evidence suggests that this long-lived leviathan is now suffering from a slew of health troubles, including high blood pressure, due to increased sodium intake.

 According to the Lake Champlain Basin Program, the watershed of the lake covers 8,234 square miles (an area 19 times larger than the surface of the lake itself), draining rain and snow from New York, Vermont, and Québec.
 Unfortunately, water is not the only thing flowing into the lake.
-Over 1.2 million tons of road salt were spread across New York roadways this past winter to help keep roads passable during snow and ice events.
-The rushing waters of spring are carrying salt into Lake Champlain, posing a threat to aquatic and terrestrial ecosystems, water quality, and famous lake monsters.
+The rain and snowmelt of spring are carrying excess road salt into Lake Champlain, posing a threat to aquatic and terrestrial ecosystems, water quality, and infamous lake monsters.

-Although protecting Champ is not one of the stated goals of our work to reduce road salt in the Adirondacks, we hope that he will greatly benefit from our efforts and live on to delight and mystify future generations.
-Check out the resources below to learn how you can help us reduce road salt.
-If you would like to financially support our work, you can make a donation directly to our Road Salt Reduction project to ensure fresh water for lake monsters and other organisms for generations to come.
+Although protecting Champ is not one of the explicit goals of our work to reduce road salt in the Adirondacks, we hope that he will greatly benefit from our efforts and live on to delight and mystify future generations.
+Check out AdkAction.org/Salt and the resources below to learn how you can help ensure fresh water for lake monsters and humans for generations to come.
 Working together, we can save Champ.

 You can also check out: